phronmophobic/membrane/docs/tutorial.md

 3) The mouse down handler no longer has any side effects.
 Instead, it returns a value.
 4) The value returned by the mouse down handler includes a mysterious symbol, `$checked?`
 5) There is a `::toggle` effect defined by `defeffect`
-5) The app is started with `membrane.component/run-ui` rather than `membrane.ui/run`

 The most interesting part of this example is the `:mouse-down` event handler which returns `[[::toggle $checked?]]`.
 Loosely translated, this means "when a `:mouse-down` event occurs, the checkbox proposes 1 effect which toggles the value of `checked?`."
 It does not specify _how_ the `::toggle` effect is implemented.